Hook (film): Soundtrack

+In November 2023, La-La Land Records announced a remastered and expanded three-disc ultimate edition of the film's score in its entirety, to be released December 1, 2023.
+The first disc includes the score presentation.
+The second disc features the additional musical tracks, and the third disc features alternate cues, source music, and Leslie Bricusse's songs.

 Video games

-A video game based on the film and bearing the same name was released for the Super Nintendo Entertainment System in 1991.
-The game was released for additional game consoles in 1992.
-Another game was released for PC and Commodore Amiga, and is a Point and Click adventure game.
+A video game based on the film and bearing the same name was released for various game consoles in 1992.
+Another game was released for personal computer and Commodore Amiga, and is a point-and-click adventure game.

 Reception

 Box office

-Spielberg, Williams, and Hoffman did not take salaries for the film.
-Their deal called for them to split 40% of TriStar Pictures' gross revenues.
+Spielberg, Williams and Hoffman did not take salaries for Hook.
+Their deal called for them to split 40% of TriStar Pictures's gross revenues.
 They were to receive $20 million from the first $50 million in gross theatrical film rentals, with TriStar keeping the next $70 million in rentals before the three resumed receiving their percentage.

-The film was released in North America on December 11, 1991, earning $13.5 million in its opening weekend.
-It went on to gross $119.7 million in the United States and Canada and $181.2 million in foreign countries, accumulating a worldwide total of $300.9 million.
+Hook was released in North America December 11, 1991, earning $13.5 million in its opening weekend.
+It went on to gross $119.7 million in the United States and Canada, and $181.2 million in foreign countries, accumulating a worldwide total of $300.9 million.
 It is the sixth-highest-grossing "pirate-themed" film, behind all five films in the Pirates of the Caribbean film series.
 In the United States and Canada, it was the sixth-highest-grossing film in 1991, and fourth-highest-grossing worldwide.
-It was the second highest-grossing film in Japan with theatrical rentals of $22.4 million.
-It ended up making a profit of $50 million for the studio, yet it was still declared a financial disappointment, having been overshadowed by the release of Disney's Beauty and the Beast and a decline in box-office receipts compared to the previous years.
+It was the second-highest-grossing film in Japan, with theatrical rentals of $22.4 million.
+It ended up making a profit of $50 million for the studio, yet it was still declared a financial disappointment, having been overshadowed by the release of Disney's Beauty and the Beast, and a decline in box-office receipts compared to the previous years.

 Critical response

+Hook received mixed reviews upon release.
 Review aggregator Rotten Tomatoes reports that 29% of critics have given the film a positive review, based on 66 reviews, with an average rating of 4.70/10.
-The site's consensus states: "The look of Hook is lively indeed but Steven Spielberg directs on autopilot here, giving in too quickly to his sentimental, syrupy qualities."
-On Metacritic, the film has a 52 out of 100 rating, based on reviews from 19 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.
+The site's consensus states: "The look of Hook is lively indeed, but Steven Spielberg directs on autopilot here, giving in too quickly to his sentimental, syrupy qualities."
+On Metacritic, the film has a 52 out of 100 rating, based on reviews from 19 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A−" on a scale of A+ to F.